 Essential Energy Sectors:

-All manufacturers, engineers, distributers, transporters, managers, and support systems for the electricity industry.
+All manufacturers, engineers, distributors, transporters, managers, and support systems for the electricity industry.

-All businesses invloved in drilling, maintenance and repairs, transportation, processing, waste management, engineering, distribution, and maritime navigation for crude oil, petroleum and petroleum products.
+All businesses involved in drilling, maintenance and repairs, transportation, processing, waste management, engineering, distribution, and maritime navigation for crude oil, petroleum, and petroleum products.

 Natural Gas, Natural Gas Liquids (NGL), Propane, and other liquid fuels

-All businesses invloved in drilling, maintenance and repairs, transportation, processing, waste management, engineering, distribution, and maritime navigation for natural gas, propane, natural gas liquids, and other liquid fuel.
+All businesses involved in drilling, maintenance and repairs, transportation, processing, waste management, engineering, distribution, and maritime navigation for natural gas, propane, natural gas liquids, and other liquid fuel.

 5. Water and wastewater:

 - Public transportation services like buses, trains, taxis, and ferries.